 ABET accreditation is assurance that a college or university program meets the quality standards established by the profession for which it prepares its students.
 For example, an accredited engineering program must meet the quality standards set by the engineering profession.
 ABET accredits postsecondary degree-granting programs housed within regionally accredited institutions.
 ABET accredits programs only, not departments, colleges, or institutions.

-MECHANICAL ENGINEERING SB ABET INFORMATION
+MECHANICAL ENGINEERING BACHELOR OF SCIENCE ABET INFORMATION

 Program Educational Objectives